 Pretty soon you can see that much behavior is common for all pages.
 And being an OO-programmer you’ll see a base class emerge.
 I encourage you to let it emerge after your needs and not try to invent the whole thing at once.
 But pushing down behavior into a base class can greatly reduce the code and complexity for each page object.

-Here for example is all that need to be written for a typical listing screen in my application (listing customers):
+Here, for example, is all that needs to be written for a typical listing screen in my application (listing customers):

-• You can get the data of the page (customer names) in appropriate format, and that implementation is simplified by the use of an method in the base class (TableCellsById)
+- You can get the data of the page (customer names) in appropriate format, and that implementation is simplified by the use of a method in the base class (TableCellsById)

-• The actions of the page is represented as methods GotoNewCustomer is
+- The actions of the page are represented as methods GotoNewCustomer

 My base class, as it looks now, can be found here.